Board Chairman and Co-Founder

 Joshua Beckman is experienced as Director of Communications and Marketing and has a demonstrated history of working in the education management industry.
 He specializes in Digital Strategy and Event Management.
 Joshua has worked with Fortune 100 companies as well as numerous Catholic organizations.
 He is a great fan of writers such as Chesterton, Tolkien, and C.S.
 Lewis, and hopes to use his talents to encourage a new generation of prolific writers and thinkers.

 William Maddock received his MPhil in Roman History from the University of Oxford in 2013 and soon went on to receive his MPhil in Ecclesiastical History from the University of Oxford, in 2019.
 William also holds a B.A in Classical Civilization from New York University.
 Mr. Maddock has taught a wide range of students in a variety of disciplines, from 7th grade to undergraduates.
 He specializes in teaching Western civilization, mythology, and Latin–or some combination of all three.
 William is a native New Yorker deeply influenced by his time in England, quiet afternoons with a cup of tea, and authentic conversations which leave lasting impressions and stubborn laughlines.
 He likes to journal and to pray and very much enjoys his time tutoring his students.

-Dr. Lucas J. Mather holds a Ph.D. in Public Law and American Politics from The Claremont Colleges, and is a lecturer in philosophy and political science for Loyola Marymount University and Pepperdine University.
-He specializes in teaching religion, philosophy, politics, business, law and public policy and has dedicated his distinguished, fifteen-year university teaching career to helping his students discover objective truths which form the mind and soul, leading to a life of virtue and faith.
-Dr. Mather is also a Navy veteran, picking up a few extra languages during his time served.
+Dr. Lucas J. Mather holds a Ph.D. in Public Law and American Politics from The Claremont Colleges, and has taught religion, philosophy, politics, business and law and public policy at the university level for over fifteen years in Southern California.
+He has dedicated his distinguished teaching career to helping students discover objective truths which form the mind and soul.
+Dr. Mather is also a Navy veteran, having served for seven years.